 You really can't beat a thick, dense, creamy cheesecake and it is one of the easiest low-carb desserts around.
 The thicker the texture makes for the best cheesecake, in in my opinion.

-I don't want a fluffy and light texture when it comes to cheesecake.
-Mousse is another story but for cheesecake, it's got to be dense.
+I don't want a fluffy and light texture when it comes to a classic cheesecake.
+Cheesecake Mousse is another story but for regular cheesecake, it's got to be dense.

 This keto cheesecake will not disappoint you.
 If in the past you've made other sugar free, low carb cheesecakes and felt they were just ok, you will never need another cheesecake recipe after trying this one.
 I promise you.

 While I do have a ton of no bake keto cheesecake recipes like my No Bake Blueberry Cheesecake Bars, No Bake Keto Pumpkin Cheesecake and my No Bake Coffee Cheesecake, if you've not made a traditional sugar free cheesecake in the oven, I ask you to consider trying this amazing keto low carb cheesecake!